Kitware/CMake/Help/manual/cmake.1.rst

        Timestamp (seconds since epoch) of the function call.

      ``frame``
+       Stack frame depth of the function that was called, within the context of the  ``CMakeLists.txt`` being processed currently.

+     ``global_frame``
-       Stack frame depth of the function that was called.
+       Stack frame depth of the function that was called, tracked globally across all ``CMakeLists.txt`` files involved in the trace.
+This field was added in minor version 2 of the ``json-v1`` format.

      Additionally, the first JSON document outputted contains the ``version`` key for the current major and minor version of the